Master of Data Science (Applied) online

-This course is focused on equipping students with simulation techniques to underpin decision making.
+This course is focused on equipping students with simulation techniques to underpin decision-making.
 Simulation is widely used to model systems, to evaluate risk, and to optimise objective functions, with the goal to inform decisions.
-Building on from uniform random generation, some of the key simulation techniques used for efficient simulation to support decision-making will be presented.
-Topics covered include:
+Building up from uniform random generation, some of the key simulation techniques used for efficient simulation to support decision-making will be presented.
+This course covers:

 - uniform random number and random variable generation